tillns/CIL_project/README.md

 For the autoencoder, run

-    python ae.py --image_dir DIR/WITH/STAR/PATCHES
+    python ae.py --image_dir=dir/with/star/images

-where `DIR/WITH/STAR/PATCHES` is the directory containing the star patches of size 28x28 directly.
+where `dir/with/star/images` is the directory containing the star patches of size 28x28 directly.
 A trained model of the encoder is saved in a separate directory inside the `checkpoints` folder.
 Provide the path to this encoder model to the k-means script as argument.
 Run

-    python kmeans.py --econder_path PATH/TO/encoder_config.json
+    python kmeans.py --econder_path /path/to/encoder_config.json

 The clustered images are saved to a separate directory inside `images/clustered_stars` if not specified otherwise via the `--target_dir` argument.